JulioCesarRamirez/topic-explorer/README.md

 ### `npm run start`

 ## Testing app
-To see de unit tests, run the following:
+To see the unit tests, run the following:

 ### `npm run test`